gallmarch/fl-conversion-helper/README.md

 Each 'Tier X' section contains the convertible items you own in that tier, arranged by each item's category's place in the Tier 3 side-conversion chain (starting with Academic, and ending with Rumour).
 Missing items in each section are indicated by an empty slot.
-By default, an item's icon is disabled (greyed-out) if you don't have enough of it to perform the (slightly-profitable) mass-conversion action.
+By default, an item's icon is disabled (greyed out) if you don't have enough of it to perform the (slightly profitable) mass-conversion action.
 (You can change this in your preferences.)

 ![Screenshot](https://i.imgur.com/TprSfaJ.png)